 After a few minutes of small talk, the man said to me, “You haven’t changed a bit, even your hair style is still the same.”

 I couldn’t recall where I’d met him.
 He then told me he was the man who had given me lunch and flagged down a car all those year ago.
-It was Rodger Winters, my now husband.
+He was Rodger Winters, my now husband.

 (photo courtesy of Vladi79/Dreamstime.com)